What is an Information Security Management System (ISMS)?

 Start building your ISMS

-In terms of information security, an ISMS ensures transparency, as well as predictable processes and KPI results.
-In other words: With a well-implemented ISMS, there are no surprises when it comes to information security issues.
-Benjamin Franklin is credited with a phrase that inversely sums up the benefits of an ISMS: “When you fail to prepare, you prepare to fail.”
+In terms of information security, an ISMS ensures transparency, predictable processes, and consistent KPI results.
+In other words, a well-implemented digital ISMS structures and simplifies your compliance efforts, leaving no room for surprises when it comes to information security issues.
+As Benjamin Franklin aptly put it, “When you fail to prepare, you prepare to fail.”
+A digital ISMS ensures your preparation is both thorough and scalable.

 What is information security and information security management?